projectriff/riff/docs/riff_image_load.md

 NOTE: This command requires the `docker` command line tool, as well as a (local) docker daemon.

-SEE ALSO: To load, tag, and push images, use the image push command.
+SEE ALSO: To load, tag, and push images, use `riff image push`.

 ```
 riff image load [flags]